Perl::Critic::Utils - General utility subroutines and constants for Perl::Critic and derivative distributions.

 is_function_call( $element )

-and is_subroutine_name
+is_perl_filehandle, is_label_pointer and is_subroutine_name all

 return false for the given element.